ordigital/homeassistant-ezviz-plugs/README.md

 2. Edit `mqttr.conf` and provide your mosquitto server user and password.
 3. Edit and copy template switch and mqtt sensor definitions from `homeassistant/*.yaml`to HA configuration
 4. Edit `inc/ezviz_config.py` and change your Ezviz account user, password and plugs device serial number list.
-5. Use `mqttr-receiver` as systemd service to receive mqtt messages from HA
+5. Use `mqttr-receiver` as systemd service to receive mqtt messages from HA.
+Service file is in `systemd/mqttr.service` and should be copied to '/lib/systemd/system`.
+Remeber to reload systemd, enable service and start it.
 6. Use cron to execute `inc/ezviz-plug.py` to check plugs status.

 Look into files and directories and you'll figure it out. ;)